Helping shift your relationship to food, exercise, and body, so you can find freedom and thrive.

 My Story

-If you are visiting this page, chances are you or someone you care about is struggling with an eating disorder and is thinking about getting help.
-If someone had told me 20 years ago that I would make it through my darkest hour to a place of being fully recovered, I wouldn't have believed them.
-I remember this moment like it was yesterday as I was sitting in my Berkeley apartment, sophomore year of college.
+Hi!
+I'm Jenny, and, if you are visiting this page, chances are you or someone you care about is struggling with an eating disorder and looking to get help.
+I remember being in that place like it was yesterday.
 I was so scared and overwhelmed.
 I didn't think there was any hope for me.
-But I did recover and so can you.
+But, hear this: I did recover, and so can you.

+The way I ate and exercised felt like something I could control when the rest of my life felt out of control.
+Eating disorders are inherently competitive, and I loved to compete.
 My eating disorder had completely overtaken the healthy part of my mind and body.
-Despite my best efforts to continue dancing, keep up with my studies, and make a life in Berkeley, I couldn't escape the gnawing feelings of deep-seated inadequacy.
+Despite my best efforts to continue dancing and keep up with my studies, I couldn't escape the gnawing feelings of deep-seated inadequacy.
 My eating disorder spiraled out of control.

-During my sophomore year of college, my dear friend and roommate confronted me about my eating disorder.
-She noticed my frequent trips to the bathroom and significant weight loss.
-"Jen, you are wasting away and you don't even see it.
-I don't know what to do!"
-While my parents were still turning a blind eye, she asserted a boundary-- she would no longer live with me until I got the treatment I desperately needed.
-It was her courage that helped me make the hard and necessary decision to leave UC Berkeley and look into residential treatment.
+During my sophomore year, my dear friend and roommate confronted me about my eating disorder.
+She noticed the behaviors I had convinced myself were discreet or that no one cared about.
+She asserted a boundary: she would no longer live with me until I got the treatment I desperately needed.
+It was her courage that helped me make the hard and necessary decision to leave college and look into residential treatment.

+Things were dire.
+I ended up in the hospital due to complications from my eating disorder, and I was in such a deep depression that I didn't care if I died.
+When I finally got help, I was lucky that I had a treatment team that knew how to strengthen my healthy self rather than duke it out with my eating disorder.
+This is now the same approach I take with my own clients.
+I now consider myself fully recovered.
 I started Recovered is Possible to give back to the same community that forever changed the course of my life.
-In 2017, I enrolled in the Carolyn Costin Institute (CCI) to become a Certified Eating Disorder Recovery Coach.
-Being trained and supervised by the same woman who treated me has made everything come full circle.
+I enrolled in the Carolyn Costin Institute (CCI) to become a Certified Eating Disorder Recovery Coach.
+Coaching those who are where I once was in their journey feels incredibly full circle.
 I made meaning out of one of my darkest hours and my heart couldn't feel more full.

-I subscribe to the philosophy that one can be fully recoverED from an eating disorder, as I myself am recovered.
+I subscribe to the philosophy that you can be fully recovered from an eating disorder, as I myself am recovered.
 I no longer have eating disorder thoughts or urges.
 In fact, I believe I have a better relationship to food, body, and exercise than most people who have never had an eating disorder.
+I wish the same for you: a full recovery.
+Let me help you get there.

 Get in touch